gitbrent/PptxGenJS/README.md

 # Master Slides and Corporate Branding

 ## Slide Masters
-It's one thing to generate sample slides like those shown above, but most of us are required to produce slides that have a consistent look and feel and/or with corporate branding, etc.
+Generating sample slides like those shown above is great for demonstrating library features, but the reality is most of us will be required to produce presentations that have a certain design or corporate branding.

-In addition, it's often useful to have various pre-defined slide masters to use as giant "Thank You" slides, title slides, etc.

-Fortunately, you can do both with PptxGenJS!
+PptxGenJS allows you to define Master Slides via objects that can then be used to provide branding functionality.

-Slide Masters are defined using the same style as the Slides and then added as a variable to a file that is included in the script src tags on your page.
+Slide Masters are defined using the same object style used in Slides.
+Add these objects as a variable to a file that is included in the script src tags on your page, then reference them by name in your code.
 E.g.: `<script lang="javascript" src="pptxgenjs.masters.js"></script>`

 ## Slide Master Examples